 After you’re happy with your form, click Preview (the eye icon next to colour palette and settings gear).
 Copy the URL.
 This will be your public-facing form link.

-2. Add code to background.js (or similar)
+2. Add code to background.js to redirect users to your form on uninstallation

-Add this snippet to the bottom of your
+IMPORTANT: Add this snippet to the bottom of your

 I maintain PrettyPrintGmail, a Chrome Extension that cleans up printing in Gmail and lets you print emails in large batches + other things.
-A friend and I initially built it just for ourselves, but on a lark I put it up on the Chrome Web Store (for 6.33 CAD) and forgot about it.
+A friend and I initially built it just for ourselves, but on a lark I put it up on the Chrome Web Store and forgot about it.
 Next time I checked on it, it had 500 daily active users.
 “Woah cool,” I said and promptly forgot about it again (I had exams and assignments to worry about; I swear I don’t have transient amnesia).

 bugs (I have simple pleasures).
 It turns out that you can add a handler to your Chrome Extension that opens a URL when the user uninstalls the extension [API reference link].
 Yes!
 So I could create a feedback form and redirect the user to that when they uninstalled.
 But creating a form sounded like work.
 I could just use Google Forms.
 And that’s what I did, as described above.